PlanEnergi is part of the consortium behind the FLEXYNETS project.

-FLEXYNETS: Fifth generation, low temperature, high exergy district heating and cooling networks
+FLEXYNETS: Low temperature district heating and cooling networks

 Traditionally, District Heating and Cooling (DHC) networks distribute energy from a centralized generation plant to a number of, in some cases, remote consumers.
-As such, actual DHC systems suffer from:
+As such, DHC systems often suffer from:

 - Heat losses

 - Highly unexplored integration potential of different available energy sources (e.g. renewables and waste heat) into the network

 - High installation costs.

 The purpose of the FLEXYNETS project is to develop, demonstrate and deploy a new generation of intelligent district heating and cooling networks which will reduce energy transportation losses by working at “neutral” (15-20 °C) temperature levels.
 Reversible heat pumps can be used to exchange heat with the DHC network on the demand side, thus providing the necessary cooling and heating for the buildings simultaneously.

 The FLEXYNETS-principle is described in the video below: